sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/azure.md

 # Install Sourcegraph on Azure

+## 🚧 Still supported, but no longer recommended. 🚧

+If you're starting a new Sourcegraph deployment: **consider using one of our [newer & simpler deployments](../../../index.md) instead.**

+(This deployment type is still supported, however.)

+## About Sourcegraph on Azure

 This guide will take you through how to set up a Sourcegraph instance on an Azure virtual machine with [Docker Compose](https://docs.docker.com/compose/).

 ---